connoraird/fortran-unit-testing-walkthrough-rsecon25/parallel-demo/parallel-script.md

 ## Demoing the src code

 - We will now take a look at an MPI parallelised version of the game of life we have already looked at.
-Like the serial version this is an exercise within the same repository.
+    - Like the serial version this is an exercise within the exercises repository but now we are looking at episode 5.
 - As this is version is parallelised, we can now run this program using mpirun with different numbers of ranks
     - **mpirun -np 1 ./build-cmake/game-of-life ../models/model-1.dat**
     - **mpirun -np 3 ./build-cmake/game-of-life ../models/model-1.dat**